Show content

 Filming in public areas

 The Flanders Region currently counts six local film offices situated in the region’s key cities: Antwerp, Bruges, Ghent, Leuven, Kortrijk and Ostend.
 These offices offer support and introductions to film crews and issue film permits within their city boundaries.
-Also other Flemish cities such as Aalst, Genk, Mechelen and Roeselare actively promote their city as film location.
+Other Flemish cities, such as Aalst, Genk, Mechelen and Roeselare, also actively promote themselves city as film location.

 In cities and towns that do not have a specific film office, permits are usually issued by the tourism department or the town clerk.
 For more information on film permit procedures within the Flanders Region, please get in touch with the Screen Flanders film commission.